Host your Docker applications on the best cloud platform.

 HostPresto is one of the first UK companies to provide a docker container hosting platform and services.

-On Hostpresto’s super-fast cloud, you can create and launch docker containers very quickly and easy.
+On Hostpresto’s super-fast cloud, you can create and launch docker containers very quickly and easily.
 Instead of launching and monitoring your docker containers, you can focus on other important things like capacity planning, resource allocations.

 Depending on your user demands, you can launch docker containers and scale them with ease.
 It also helps in accelerating your development by allowing you to push code updates on docker containers frequently.
 Whenever a new member joins the team, he/she just need to spin up a development docker container, and it will be ready in seconds for him/her to start with the development work.